xability/a11y_ds_course/course_materials/day_3/day_3_syllabus.md

 ## Objective:
-To introduce basic data exploration, filtering, and data cleaning techniques using pandas with the Student created Excel sheet and penguin dataset.
+To introduce basic data exploration, filtering, and data cleaning techniques using pandas with the sample Excel sheet and penguin dataset.

 ---